keans/tc/README.rst

 ::

-  tc add myproject +tag +me
+  tc start myproject +tag +me

 Status check currently running project:

 ::

-  tc status foobar
+  tc status

 Stop the currently running project and add it to the list of completed projects:

 ::